 We all know the impact of a negative review.
 I’ll usually skip past 50 positive reviews to find one negative review—which will put me off altogether.

-If a customer threatens to leave a negative review or actually does (you can automatically turn negative reviews into support tickets to be handled), then a prudent support ticket prioritization process will bump them to the top and deploy prevention tactics.
+If a customer threatens to leave a negative review or actually does (you can automatically turn negative reviews or even social media comments into support tickets to be handled), then a prudent support ticket prioritization process will bump them to the top and deploy prevention tactics.

 Sometimes, a refund is inevitable, like when a pair of new shoes don’t fit.